-- 1. Promote development using a Transit Oriented Development Overlay(TOD Overlay), for those areas with current or planned Fixed Guideway Transit; - 2.
-Establish the process for the application of the Transit Oriented Development Overlay, which is intended to increase opportunities for development within the TOD Area of Influence. - 3.
-Establish a consistent methodology, utilizing form-based and transit-based development initiatives to assist in the development of Station Area Plans, for the purpose of developing transit-oriented development regulations.
+- 1. Promote development using a Transit Oriented Development Overlay(TOD Overlay) for those areas with current or planned Fixed Guideway Transit; - 2.
+Establish the process for the application of the Transit Oriented Development Overlay, which is intended to increase opportunities for development within the TOD Area of Influence.

-The Goals, Objectives, and Policies within this section serve as the planning framework to guide the processes that will occur once station locations have been determined.
+This section serves as the planning framework to guide the processes that will occur once station locations have been determined.
 The general steps of this process are listed below, in chronological order: